-I have developed a collection of essays that focus on several different areas:
+This collection of essays explores several different focus areas:

 Growth of industry and population in the Anthropocene Epoch—especially since 1800—has amplified human interference with Earth’s physical and biological processes.
 Waters are diverted, the atmosphere is heated, plant and animal species become extinct, and new viruses spread disease to many species.
-The hope for economic growth only compounds environmental destruction: the Human System and the Earth are both in trouble.
+The hope for economic growth only compounds this environmental destruction, leaving both the Human System and the Earth in trouble.

 The Idea of Civilization

 “Civilization” is an ideological term invented in the eighteenth century.
-It links prestigious ancient societies to the classification of modern groups by culture, “race,” and religion.
-Since the nineteenth century, “civilization” has been used to rank and classify societies, identifying and celebrating the leaders of progress.
+It links prestigious ancient societies to the classification of modern groups by culture, race, and religion.
+Since the nineteenth century, the concept of “civilization” has been used to rank and classify societies and to identify and celebrate leaders of progress.
 In my critique of civilization, I argue that the term usually creates confusion rather than clarity.

 Empires and Nations

 Empires, having conquered near and distant lands for four millennia, seem to have disappeared.
 Nations, formed both by consensus and warfare during the past few centuries, now govern almost the entire world.
-This essay traces the interplay and transformation of empires and nations for the past 250 years, as well as steps in the expansion of representative government and the emergence of new types of dictatorial government.
+This essay traces the interplay and transformation of empires and nations for the past 250 years, while also considering the expansion of representative government and the emergence of new types of dictatorial government.